Request Free, One-on-one Academic Assessment

 Personalized instruction in the comfort of your home

 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Peabody students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Peabody students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Peabody District Curriculum Used in Our In-Home Tutoring Programs

 Peabody Public Schools are comprised of ten schools and just over 6,000 students.
 There are eight elementary schools (K-5), one middle school, and a high school.
 The district’s mission is to help all students reach their academic and creative potential through a diversified curriculum.
 The academic program is based on Common Core Standards and Massachusetts Frameworks for Learning in other subjects, all of which provide a rigorous set of learning objectives that guide student achievement.